5730192821-NM/bioinformatic/README.md

 ## This is a finding similarity HPO tool
 - Part of Bioinformatics 1 (2110495) Term Project
 ## Manual
 - First of all, you need to install xampp application to create a local host.
-After that clone this file to ur xampp directory and inside htdocs folder ex.
+After that clone this file to your xampp directory and inside htdocs folder ex.
 "C:\xampp\htdocs\bioinformatic-master".
 Then you need to run xampp control panel.
 Click start Apache to start a local host.
-After you click start you can access the website by open your browser.
+After you click start you can access the website by opened your browser.
 Type at the address panel "localhost/[your-folder]" ex. "localhost/bioinformatic-master".
 Finished.
 ## Type of input
 - Input file is .txt
 - The input file format is